-The Colorado Health Benefits Exchange (COHBE) will be a central marketplace where consumers and small employers can shop for health insurance plans and may access federal tax credits to help them pay for coverage.
+Connect for Health Colorado is a central marketplace where consumers and small employers can shop for health insurance plans and may access federal tax credits to help them pay for coverage.
 Through the exchange, Coloradoans will be able to easily compare their coverage options and enroll in a plan that best fits their needs.

-Beginning in October 2013, exchange services will be available to Coloradoans through a Web portal, toll-free phone number, and other formats.
-Key services will include:
+Beginning in October 2013, exchange services were available to Coloradoans through a Web portal, toll-free phone number, and other formats.
+Key services include:

-- Central place to shop for insurance plans, with easy-to-compare information on quality and price, - Seamless eligibility and enrollment process for individual and small group plans and Medicaid, - Access to federal tax credits and other assistance available to help make coverage more affordable, - Community-based assistance through navigators and insurance agents, and - Innovative plan options and central billing and payment for small employers.
+- Central place to shop for insurance plans, with easy-to-compare information on quality and price, - Seamless eligibility and enrollment process for individual and small group plans and Medicaid.

+- Access to federal tax credits and other assistance available to help make coverage more affordable, - Community-based assistance through navigators (a.k.a. health coverage guides) and insurance agents, and - Innovative plan options and central billing and payment for small employers.